Skip to content

 If you notice Loop app messages in English even though you selected a specific language, and you can help translate it, please volunteer.

-Translations for Loop are performed by volunteers at lokalise.
+Translations for most of the repositories used by Loop are performed by volunteers at lokalise.

 To volunteer, join Loop zulipchat and send a direct message to Marion Barker with your email address and the language(s) you can translate.
-You will get an invitation to join the project.
-You do not need to start a new project, start a free trial or sign up for anything special; just join the project you are invited to.
+Indicate whether you need access to the new repositories (crowdin) in addition to the Loop repositories.
+You will get an invitation to join the Loop lokalise project.
+You do not need to start a new lokalise project.
+Do not start a free lokalise trial or sign up for anything special; just join the project you are invited to.

 If you are using the Trio or iAPS app instead of the Loop app, you can still assist with Pump, CGM and Tidepool module localization through Loop lokalise.
 Some repositories from Loop are used by Trio and iAPS.